openstax/napkin-notes/lakshmi/exercises-versioning.md

 1. When does an exercise get a new version?

-    a)  Whenever the content is updated
+    1. Whenever the content is updated
-    b)  When the question changes "significantly"
+    2. When the question changes "significantly"

-    Option (b) is preferable as it allows us to correct typos and other minor errors while not causing ripple effects across the system.
+    Option (ii) is preferable as it allows us to correct typos and other minor errors while not causing ripple effects across the system.

 2. What do we do with older versions?

-    a)  Mark them as obsolete
+    1. Mark them as obsolete
-    b)  Don't do anything special and let the end user systems exclude them if and when necessary
+    2. Don't do anything special and let the end user systems exclude them if and when necessary
-    c)  One of the above based on the actual change
+    3. One of the above based on the actual change

-    Option (a) is preferable as it avoids the issue of two versions of the same exercise coexisting.
+    Option (i) is preferable as it avoids the issue of two versions of the same exercise coexisting.